liferay/liferay-docs/develop/tutorials/articles/05-mobile/04-using-your-screenlets/03-using-guestbook-list-screenlet.markdown

 # Using Guestbook List Screenlet [](id=using-guestbook-list-screenlet)

-The basic steps for using Guestbook List Screenlet are the same as those for using any Screenlet:
+The steps for using Guestbook List Screenlet are the same as those for using any
+Screenlet:

 1. Insert the Screenlet's XML in the activity or fragment layout you want the Screenlet to appear in.